What I Eat in a Day on the Bean Protocol?

 10 Things You Should Know About the Bean Protocol

-The rule of thumb is that you must eat 3 meals a day consisting of 1/2 cup of beans, a palm-sized serving of healthy protein, and 1/2 cup of veggies.
+The rule of thumb is that while on the bean protocol, you eat 3 meals a day consisting of 1/2 cup of beans, a palm-sized serving of healthy protein, and 1/2 cup of veggies.
 It’s actually quite simple when you break it down this way.
 The part that gets tricky is keeping out all the items on the no list.
 Some of these include soy, coconut, caffeine, alcohol, and sugar.
 That immediately eliminates fruits, tofu, chocolate, sweeteners, coffee, etc., from all of your meals.
 You’d be surprised to see how many items have added sugar to them.
 Karen Hurd, the creator of the Bean Protocol, states that you can have naturally added sugar up to 5g per serving.
 That’s actually not a lot, so please be careful when choosing your ingredients.

-Here is what my breakfast looks like.
+Here is what my breakfast looked like.
 I keep it super basic and whole foods-based.
 I eat mostly plant-based meals, but for the purpose of the protocol have added 1-2 eggs a day to my diet.
 Every morning I sautee or cook 1 egg, 1/2 cup of beans, and a seasonal veggie of choice.
 Lately, I’ve been eating raw tomatoes from my mom’s garden to fulfill my veggie requirement.
 Those are just too good to pass up.
 Other times, I’ll cook things like spinach, onions and mushrooms, carrots, or other collard greens with my beans.
 I usually season them with some curry powder, fresh garlic, and salt.
 There are endless combinations of this breakfast.
 What I love about it most is that it’s healthy, quick, and very easy to make.
 It checks all the boxes for me.

 Lunches vary based on whether I cook them or my husband makes something.
 We actually subscribe to Purple Carrot, which is a plant-based delivery system, offering delicious vegan meals.
 If he cooks, that’s what he makes.
 I coached him, though, not to mix fats with my beans and what ingredients I couldn’t have.
 I carefully choose the meals for each week, making sure I select the most Bean Protocol-friendly recipes.
 If you’d like to try the subscription yourself, they are offering 30$ off your first week of meals.
 When I make my lunch myself, I usually eat dinner leftovers or make my few go-to recipes.
 Sometimes I make a bean salad with a hard-boiled egg.
 I make some cauliflower gnocchi with beans in tomato sauce and an egg on the side.
 Sometimes I make a tomato and cucumber salad with beans and scrambled eggs.
 Here are some recipes you could try for lunch: